ghenttheftauto/ghent-theft-docs/home/📣 Articles/🧪 Mocking God.md

-we went from babylonian weekdays invariance neuron activation into a easter rabbit hole during the easter weekend when the pope died where we intertangled seven celestial bodies, seven weekdays and seven meticulously handpicked deities from seven different cultures made them reflect each other polymorphically to expose the denominators to cook up a holy crankshaft trinity that includes the Mother, the Moon
+we went from babylonian weekdays invariance neuron activation into a easter rabbit hole during the easter weekend when the pope died where we intertwined seven celestial bodies, seven weekdays and seven meticulously handpicked deities from seven different cultures made them reflect each other polymorphically to expose the denominators to cook up a holy crankshaft trinity that includes the Mother, the Moon